 #11 The cutest bunny handprint craft to do with your baby

-In this Easter art activity, baby’s fingers become the bunny ears – clever and cute.
+In this Easter art activity, baby’s fingers become the bunny ears.
+Clever and cute for making a personalised Easter card.

 If you can manage to get some neat thumb or fingerprints from your baby, a few lines, zigzags and spots will quickly turn them into Easter eggs.
-Perfect for an Easter card for a grandparent.
+Another baby Easter craft that’d work really well for a homemade card for a special grandparent.

 Other fun & easy easter activities for babies